syedather2015/SIMPLE_SAMPLE_GUI_PYTHON/README.md

-## Macro Code
+## PYTHON SCRIPT GUI

-You can copy the entire macro code below and paste it into a new VBA module in your workbook:
+You can copy the entire script code below and paste it into a new VS code module:

 ```import math
 import pandas as pd